alewis729/expense-tracker/README.md

 # Expense tracker

 This is an expense tracker app.
-It allows to log expenses & income and filter them.
+It allows to log expenses and filter them.

-### To install dependencies
+### To execute a dev environment locally

+1. Install dependencies

 ```bash
 yarn install
 ```

-### To execute a dev environment

-1. Copy & update the environment variables:
+2. Copy & update the environment variables:

 ```bash
 cp ./apps/api/.env.example ./apps/api/.env
 cp ./apps/www/.env.example ./apps/www/.env
 ```

-2. Run a dev environment
+3. Run a dev environment

 - For the api: